Kyle01/Coinspace/design_documents/MVP_features.md

   * Dashboard includes a price chart of all coins available for purchase
   * Portfolio has links to purchase coins or get details on coin prices
   * Portfolio displays a snapshot of recent transactions
-  * Users can click on recent transactions, bringing up a modal of transaction details
   * Adequate styling
   * Smooth, bug-free navigation
   * Adequate and appropriate seeds to demonstrate the feature